 system.
 The region must originally have been obtained using

-.
-If the operation is
+free is unpredictable.
+If the operation is successful,

-a non-zero I/O result code.
+I/O result code.

 Change the size of the allocated area at a-addr1 to u